-Since most financial aid applicants can readily access IRS data through the FAFSA-IRS Data Retrieval Tool process, the federal government no longer considers it reasonable to accept anything less reliable than direct IRS-supplied evidence for verification of income data.
-Therefore, an applicant selected for verification that did not successfully transfer their information from the IRS, or who transferred the data but then changed it, must provide an official IRS federal tax return transcript.
+Since most financial aid applicants can readily access IRS data using the FAFSA-IRS Data Retrieval Tool process, the federal government no longer considers it reasonable to accept anything less reliable than direct IRS-supplied tax return transcripts for verification of income.
+If an applicant is selected for verification of income information but did not use the FAFSA IRS Data Retrieval Tool to transfer their information from the IRS, or who transferred the data but then changed it, must submit an official IRS-supplied federal tax return transcript.

 What happens if there are discrepancies between the FAFSA application and the requested documentation?